jazellecruz/PseudoJSON-rest-api/README.md

 - No sign-up/registration.
 - Pagination
 - Can be used with Fetch API, AJAX, AXIOS, etc. for requests.

+*Keep in mind that PseudoJSON is still in its first stages.
+Minor errors or bugs are normal.
+No need to worry!
+The API is still useful.
+If you encounter any major bugs/errors, feel free to make a pull request stating the issue.*

 ## Resources
 - 100 quotes: [<insert url once deployed>]()